Software widget: GUI widgets

-A Graphical control element (GUI widget) is part of a graphical user interface (GUI) that allows a computer user to control and change the appearance of elements for operating a software application.
+A graphical control element (GUI widget) is part of a graphical user interface (GUI) that allows a computer user to control a software application.
 In this context a widget may refer to a generic GUI element such as a check box, to an instance of that element, or to a customized collection of such elements used for a specific function or application (such as a dialog box for users to customize their computer screen appearances).
-A Widget toolkit is a set of programming tools that help developers reuse GUI widgets to build a user interface.
+A widget toolkit is a set of programming tools that help developers reuse GUI widgets to build a user interface.

-A desktop widget is a specialized GUI widget intended to run on a computer desktop for computer users to control simple utility functions such as clocks, messaging services, and calendars.
-A mobile widget is the comparable equivalent for mobile devices (i.e. smart phones).